 The University is awarding the emergency relief as follows: a) approximately $5M in direct grants to students, b) approximately $5M via an application process embedded in the current Student Emergency Fund process, c) and approximately $5M during summer session and the fall semester.
 All payments will be refunded directly to students and will not pay toward any balance they may currently owe in their student account.
 All students are encouraged to log in to UAccess and either set up direct deposit or update their mailing address.

 b.
 The Student Emergency Fund application can be completed by any University of Arizona student.
-Students who were not initially awarded a direct grant, or need additional funds, will be able to apply for funding.
+Students who were not initially awarded a direct grant, or need additional funds, are able to apply for funding.
 This application process allows the review team to determine if emergency relief may be awarded from the CARES funds or the University of Arizona Foundation funds.
-To date, a total of $2.7M has been disbursed to 2,649 eligible undergraduate, graduate, and professional students through the application process.

 c.
 Given the significant disruption in spring 2020, it is expected that students may need emergency funding in summer session and the fall semester.
 To ensure the emergency funds are available, a portion will be held as this emergency relief may be provided for one year from certification.

 This is the final report that covers all remaining HEERF fund expenditures for Section 18004(a)(1) Student Portion funds.